brainlife/docs/docs/tutorial/anat-t1-pipeline-tutorial.md

 ![Multi-Atlas Transfer Tool](../img/tutorial_pipeline_anat_t1_w_select_app_multi_atlas.png)

-Once this is ready make all rules active!
+Once this is ready, make all rules active!

 Check the progress by refreshing and by clicking the details icon.